ADDITIONAL NOTES TO

 Although it

 appears that John Putnam drew Marvin in the margins of MAD Nos.
 50 and 52-58 (e.g., "Marvin Talks About "Secret Ingredients" in No. 50) and the shelves for many of the paperback ads (e.g., "Do You Lack Shelf-Esteem?" in issue No. 109); none are credited to any artist; therefore, all are excluded.
+Same goes for the mailbox illustrations in the corner of the letters page, several variations of which were drawn by Nick Meglin from MAD No. 33 to 180.
 Tom Richmond was the uncredited artist for the subscription ad in the first California issue of MAD (2018), but was credited via other sources and is included on the lists.

 The list includes the first appearance of the decorative borders by Harvey Kurtzman and Will Elder (No. 24 to 30) as well as the decorative logo by Kurtzman (No. 25) which reappears on many early MAD covers.
 Also included are the decorative borders by Tom Bunk (No. 356, 367), Rick Tulka (No. 357, 365), Sergio Aragonés (No. 358, 370), Paul Coker, Jr. (No. 359, 364), John Caldwell (No. 360, 366), Sam Viviano (No. 361), Angelo Torres (No. 362, 369), Al Jaffee (No. 363), and Monte Wolverton (No. 368) as well as the decorative MAD logos by Kelly Freas (No. 55), Norman Mingo (No. 76), Don Martin (No. 97), Al Jaffee (No. 98, 146), Antonio Prohías (No. 101), Sergio Aragonés (No. 102), Dave Berg (No. 105), and Bob Clarke (No. 170).

-Also included are three items that appeared in prior MAD publications, but appeared for the first time in a regular issue of MAD: the Prohias illustration on the inside front cover of MAD No. 18 originally appeared in MAD's Big Book of Spy vs Spy Capers and Other Surprises (1978), the Spy vs Spy centerfold in that same issue by Tom Bunk originally appeared in MAD Presents Spy vs Spy (2011), and the Rickard illustration on the inside cover of MAD No. 19 originally appeared on the cover of the paperbook book, A MAD Look At The Future (1978).
+Also included are items that appeared in prior MAD publications, but appeared for the first time in a regular issue of MAD: Dave Berg's Lighter Side in MAD No. 540 which original appeared in MAD Super Special No. 95, the Prohias illustration on the inside front cover of MAD No. 18 originally appeared in MAD's Big Book of Spy vs Spy Capers and Other Surprises (1978), the Spy vs Spy centerfold in that same issue by Tom Bunk originally appeared in MAD Presents Spy vs Spy (2011), and the Rickard illustration on the inside cover of MAD No. 19 originally appeared on the cover of the paperbook book, A MAD Look At The Future (1978).
+For the Lenny Brenner tribute in MAD No. 540, which included the above mentioned Lighter Side by Berg, there were also illustrations by Nick Meglin and Paul Peter Porges from the MAD tour scrapbooks that had never appeared in MAD before and are included on the lists.

 Over the years, various artists and writers have contributed to the Spy vs Spy espisodes.
 Most are identified in the original issue they appeared, but there are also numerous uncredited instances (mainly writers).
 All credits that were subsequently reported in the reprint compilations such as Spy vs Spy: The Complete Casebook and Spy vs Spy 2: The Joke and Dagger Files.
 All credits from those books are included on the lists.